Atry/lift-tutorial/shape.rst

     Hidden := (sigmoid ((W1 dot Input) + B1))
     Output := (sigmoid ((W2 dot Hidden) + B2))

-extended reduce
+In the definition of a monad, :code:`y` means the argument.
+While in the definition of a dyad, :code:`x` means the left argument, :code:`y` means the right argument.

+We have extended reduce (called insert in J) to multiple dimensions. :code:`(reduce 1 +)` means 1-dimension reduce, is equivalent to :code:`+/` of J.

-Shape is checked, when a new declaration or definition added to symbol table.
+Shape is checked when a new declaration or definition added to symbol table.
 If we could not find a symbol in the symbols, we would try to find it in the declarations, see if it is an input.